This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-We believe that it is a truly life-changing habit.
-But if you can’t take our word for it, there is a pile of scientific research that proves the benefits of journaling.
-There are five key benefits, but we are going to briefly look at four of them.
+I believe that it is a truly life-changing habit.
+But if you can’t take my word for it, there is a pile of scientific research that proves the benefits of journaling.

 - Reduces stress: Journaling is an incredible stress management tool, that lessens the impact of physical stressors on your health.
 Specifically, this study linked expressive writing over the course of four months to lower blood pressure.
 Plus, writing about stressful experiences can help you manage them in a healthy way.

 - Improves Immune Function: Yes, you read that right.
 Expressive writing and journaling can strengthen your immunity and decrease your risk of illness.